 The truth is, you can really go overboard with some of this stuff.
 But then again, in the event of a real disaster, no matter how much you have prepared, you will wish that you had done more.
 I am not convinced you need to live your life like television’s “Preppers”.
 However, some internet research, a bit of simple planning, and some common sense could literally be the difference between life and death for you and your family.

 What are the odds of a disaster happening to you?
 I’m no statistician so I am not sure.
 But as a student of history I can tell you this.
-No nation in history has taken on the amount of debt we have taken on without crumbling.
-When it finally happens, it will happen all at once --- just like it did a little bit over 80 years ago.
-All it takes is a plunge in the markets, a total loss of confidence in our government-backed (paper) currency, and a run on the banks.
-Once people realize that there is nothing but thin air and government IOU's backing their dollars, the panic will set in.
+No nation has ever taken on the amount of debt we have without crumbling.
+When it (“crumbling“) finally happens, it will happen all at once — just like it did a little bit over 80 years ago.
+All it takes is a plunge in the markets, citizens totally losing confidence in our government-backed currency, and a run on the banks.
+Once people realize that there is nothing but thin air and GOVERNMENT-ISSUED IOU’S backing their dollars, the panic will set in.